civican/legisinfo/42-1/bills/C-58/bill_text.md

     on the expiry of the 40th business day after the day on which the head of the government institution receives the report under subsection (2) or within any period specified in the Commissioner's order that begins on the expiry of that 40th business day, if a third party or the Privacy Commissioner are also provided with the report, unless a review is applied for under section 41.

+  **(5)** For the purposes of this section, the head of the government institution is deemed to have received the report referred to in subsection (2) on the fifth business day after the date of the report.

 ### Section 18

 Subsection 40(2) of the Act is replaced by the following: